RaviTambade/Craftsmanship/README.md

 Crafting Software is a process that shows you effective ways to capture the appropriate requirement details of a needed Software System using specific artifacts and user stories.

-Crafting Software  focus on:
+Crafting Software  focus on
-    - <b>Software Design Principles
+    - Software Design Principles
     - Software Architectures
     - OOP(Object Oriented Paradigm)
     - Design Patterns and Prctices